IreneXY/SimpleWidget/README.md

 Colorful horizontal progress bar which you can customize the foreground color, the background color and the corner size.

 ### Usage
-Define 'app' namespace on root view in your layout
+Define 'app' namespace on the root view in your layout
 ```
 xmlns:app="http://schemas.android.com/apk/res-auto"
 ```